-You want your childcare provider to be a partner in regards to taking care of your children.
+You want your childcare provider to be a partner in regard to taking care of your children.
 For example, you want them to be on board with your existing sleep training plan – and your baby’s sleep schedule.

 But the only way that’ll happen is with regular and consistent communication.
 So even after you’ve picked your daycare, make sure that you’re talking to them and getting updates about how everything is going – including anything related to sleep.